Parent Support & Resources

 Passive bullying occurs when someone intentionally or unintentionally excludes an individual.
 For example, excluding Rudolph the Red-Nosed Reindeer from the “reindeer games” was one form of intentional passive bullying.
 During Valentine’s Day, people experience passive bullying when their peers receive Valentine’s cards, gifts or flowers but they do not, as they are left out of the Valentine’s celebration.
 Passive bullying occurs because the people involved are not considering the way that those around them feel.

 Kids often don’t tell adults about bullying because they feel embarrassed, ashamed, or confused.
 However, they might be more expressive during this time and hint towards being bullied by another.
-They may not want to give a Valentine to a particular classmate based on this.
-Or they might worry that classmate won’t include them.
+Based on this, they may not want to give a Valentine to a particular classmate.
+Or they might worry that classmates won’t include them.

 Having a child turn to you about being bullied is a very emotional and tough position to handle.
 It’s important to practice effective listening and avoid asking questions like “what did you do to cause it?”
 You also don’t want to interrupt, criticize, or minimize what your child has experienced.
 Instead, focus on what is being said.
 It also helps to make these six encouraging statements to your child: